MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 ---
 title: Azure Application and Code Assessment Toolkit
-description: How to assess and replatform any type of Java applications with Application and Code Assessment Toolkit to evaluate their readiness to migrate to Azure
+description: How to assess and replatform any type of Java applications with the Application and Code Assessment Toolkit to evaluate their readiness to migrate to Azure.
 author: KarlErickson
 ms.author: antoniomanug
 ms.service: azure